Mohammed bin Abdullah Al Thani: Early life and education

 As son of Sheikh Abdullah bin Muhammad bin Ali al Thani, Sheikh Mohammed is a member of the Qatari House of Al Thani as well as the Emirati Al-Qasimi royal family though his paternal grandmother, who is the sister of the current Emir of Sharjah.

 Sheikh Mohammed graduated from the American University of Sharjah with a Bachelors of Science in Marketing and Accounting and a Master of Business Administration (MBA).
-He studied Business Administration extensively at Harvard Business School, receiving Alumni Status.
+He studied Business Administration at Harvard Business School, receiving Alumni Status.

 Mountaineering

 Sheikh Mohammed became the first Qatari to reach the summit of Mount Everest on 22 May 2013.
 He is the first Qatari man to reach the Seven Summits; reach "the bottom of the world" and "ski the last degree" to the South Pole in commemoration of Qatar’s National Day on 18 December 2012; and summit Ama Dablam, at an altitude of 6812 meters, on 11 November 2020.

 During the Everest climb, he was part of a four-member group called Arabs with Altitude, which included the first Palestinian man, Raed Zidan, the first Saudi woman Raha Moharrak and Iranian, Masoud Mohammed, to reach the summit of Mount Everest.
 Arabs with Altitude received global media coverage upon their return from Mount Everest.

-Al Thani is currently dedicated to becoming the first Qatari to reach the Explorers Grand Slam (conquering the 7 summits and the South and the North Pole).
-He is on the last leg of a long journey to gain the Grand Slam title, becoming one of only 50 people in history and the first Qatari to ever reach this title.